cheyrou23/using-cloud/help for end users/Using Slack securely.md

 ## Using Slack in Government

-As a government user we expect a good degree of sophistication when working with data.
-We have a shared responsibility to keep the right things safe.
+Government staff are responsible for checking the applications they use are secure.
 This guidance will help you use Slack to communicate securely with colleagues.

 ### Securing your account
 Secure your Slack account by using: